Tenchi2xh/CRT/doc/thesis.md

 ## Grammar

-The designed grammar is non-ambiguous (context-free), but uses **left-recursion**^[http://en.wikipedia.org/wiki/Left_recursion] for ease of writing *and* reading, which ANTLR allows since version 4.2.
+The designed grammar is non-ambiguous (context-free), but uses **left-recursion**^[http://en.wikipedia.org/wiki/Left_recursion] for ease of writing *and* reading, which ANTLR supports since version 4.2.

 Some parts were inspired from example grammars provided by the ANTLR team on GitHub, in particular the Java grammar^[http://github.com/antlr/grammars-v4/blob/master/java/Java.g4], from which much was learned about left-recursion and operator precedence.

 Furthermore, the "ANTLR 4 IDE" *Eclipse* plug-in^[http://github.com/jknack/antlr4ide] proved to be very useful during the development of the grammar.
-It provides useful tools for debugging such as syntax diagrams and live parse tree visualisation --- just choose a grammar rule, type in code and a corresponding parse tree is updated at every keystroke.<!-- Figure \ref{fig:parsetree} shows such a generated parse tree.
+It provides useful tools for debugging such as syntax diagrams and a live parse tree visualisation --- just by selecting a grammar rule and typing in code, a corresponding parse tree is updated at every keystroke.<!-- Figure \ref{fig:parsetree} shows such a generated parse tree.

-\customfig{img/parse-tree.png}{ANTLR 4 IDE's live parse tree}{, displaying a macro assignment}{parsetree} -->
+\customfig{img/parse-tree.png}{ANTLR 4 IDE's live parse tree}{, displaying a macro assignment}{parsetree}{} -->

-A similar (and official) plug-in also exists for *Netbeans*, the main IDE used during the development of this project, however it was not compatible with the latest versions of Netbeans.
+A similar (and official) plug-in also exists for *NetBeans*, the main IDE used during the development of this project, however it was not compatible with the latest versions of NetBeans.

 Because it is important to make a separation between parsing and compiling, the grammar contains no special verifications; they are done at compile time.
 This makes the grammar *much* more readable and easy to understand.